 The experience level is the most important factor in determining the salary.
-Naturally the more years of experience the higher your wage.
-We broke down Veterinary Office Manager salaries by experience level and this is what we found.
+Naturally, the more years of experience the higher the wage.
+We broke down salaries by experience level for people working as Veterinary Office Manager and this is what we found.

-Employees with less than two years of experience makes approximately 21,100 INR per month.
+Employees with less than two years of experience earn approximately 21,100 INR.

-While someone with an experience level between two and five years is expected to earn 28,200 INR per month, 34% more than someone with less than two year's experience.
+While someone with an experience level between two and five years is expected to earn 28,200 INR, 34% more than someone with less than two year's experience.

-Moving forward, an experience level between five and ten years lands a salary of 41,600 INR per month, 48% more than someone with two to five years of experience.
+Moving forward, an experience level between five and ten years lands a salary of 41,600 INR, 48% more than someone with two to five years of experience.

-Additionally, Veterinary Office Manager whose expertise span anywhere between ten and fifteen years get a salary equivalent to 50,700 INR per month, 22% more than someone with five to ten years of experience.
+Additionally, professionals whose expertise span anywhere between ten and fifteen years get a salary equivalent to 50,700 INR, 22% more than someone with five to ten years of experience.

-If the experience level is between fifteen and twenty years, then the expected wage is 55,300 INR per month, 9% more than someone with ten to fifteen years of experience.
+If the experience level is between fifteen and twenty years, then the expected wage is 55,300 INR, 9% more than someone with ten to fifteen years of experience.

-Lastly, employees with more than twenty years of professional experience get a salary of 59,900 INR per month, 8% more than people with fifteen to twenty years of experience.
+Lastly, employees with more than twenty years of professional experience get a salary of 59,900 INR, 8% more than people with fifteen to twenty years of experience.

 We all know that higher education equals a bigger salary, but how much more money can a degree add to your income?
-We broke down Veterinary Office Manager salaries by education level in order to make a comparison.
+We broke down salaries by education level for the position Veterinary Office Manager in order to make a comparison.

-A Master's degree program or any post-graduate program in India costs anywhere from 160,000 Indian Rupee(s) to 479,000 Indian Rupee(s) and lasts approximately two years.
+A Master's degree program or any post-graduate program in India costs anywhere from 160,000 INR to 479,000 INR and lasts approximately two years.
 That is quite an investment.

 You can't really expect any salary increases during the study period, assuming you already have a job.
 In most cases, a salary review is conducted once education is completed and the degree has been attained.